Thomas Sweatt: Arrest and charges

-On Thursday, August 4, 2005, two fatal arson cases in the District of Columbia were closed with the arrest of 50-year-old Thomas Sweatt of the 500 blocks in Lebaum Street SE.
+On August 4, 2005, two fatal arson cases in the District of Columbia were closed with the arrest of 50-year-old Thomas Sweatt of the 500 blocks in Lebaum Street SE.
 He was formally charged in both cases with second-degree murder while armed.

-The first offense occurred at approximately 4:05 am on Tuesday, February 5, 2002.
+The first offense occurred at approximately 4:05 am on February 5, 2002.
 Members of the Fifth District received a radio assignment for a house fire at 1208 Montello Avenue NE.
 Once on the scene, officers located 93-year-old Annie Brown of the Montello Avenue address.
 DC Fire and Emergency Medical Services personnel responded to the scene and transported the victim to the George Washington University Hospital, where she was admitted in serious condition.
-On February 14, 2002, Ms. Brown was pronounced dead.
+On February 14, 2002, Brown was pronounced dead.
 An autopsy performed by the DC Office of the Chief Medical Examiner determined the cause of death to be smoke inhalation and the manner of death to be a homicide.

 The second incident occurred at approximately 4:30 am on June 5, 2003.
 DC Fire and EMS personnel responded to 2800 Evarts Street NE for the report of a house fire.
 Upon extinguishing the blaze on the first floor of the residence, firefighters located 85-year-old Lou Edna Jones of the Evarts Street address inside.
 She was transported to the Washington Hospital Center's MedSTAR Unit, where she was pronounced dead.

 The story of Sweatt and his capture was featured on truTV and Investigation Discovery Channels and as part of the Forensic Files series.
 During the Forensic Files episode, it was said that Sweatt revealed the motive for his crimes to the police but, in exchange for his confession, he asked that the motive remained secret.
 The only things that were revealed in the episode were that he set the fires to silence "voices" that he heard and to "relieve stress".